paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-953-united-states-air-force-academy.md

 <a id="section-9455"></a>
 ## § 9455.
 Board of Visitors
-**(a)** A Board of Visitors to the Academy is constituted annually.
-The Board consists of the following members:
+**(a)** A Board of Visitors to the Academy is constituted annually of—

-(1) Six persons designated by the President.
+(1) the chair of the Committee on Armed Services of the Senate, or the designee of such chair;

-(2) The chairman of the Committee on Armed Services of the House of Representatives, or his designee.
+(2) the ranking member of the Committee on Armed Services of the Senate, or the designee of the ranking member;

-(3) Four persons designated by the Speaker of the House of Representatives, three of whom shall be members of the House of Representatives and the fourth of whom may not be a member of the House of Representatives.
+(3) two other members of the Senate designated by the Majority Leader of the Senate, one of whom is a member of the Committee on Appropriations of the Senate;

+(4) two other members of the Senate designated by the Minority Leader of the Senate, one of whom is a member of the Committee on Appropriations of the Senate;

+(5) the chair of the Committee on Armed Services of the House of Representatives, or the designee of such chair;

-(4) The chairman of the Committee on Armed Services of the Senate, or his designee.
+(6) the ranking member of the Committee on Armed Services of the House of Representatives, or the designee of the ranking member;

-(5) Three other members of the Senate designated by the Vice President or the President pro tempore of the Senate, two of whom are members of the Committee on Appropriations of the Senate.
+(7) two other members of the House of Representatives designated by the Speaker of the House of Representatives, one of whom is a member of the Committee on Appropriations of the House of Representatives;

+(8) two other members of the House of Representatives designated by the Minority Leader of the House of Representatives; and

+(9) six persons designated by the President.

 **(b)**